CP violation: CP-symmetry

-In 1956 Reinhard Oehme in a letter to Yang and shortly after, Ioffe, Okun and Rudik showed that the parity violation meant that charge conjugation invariance must also be violated in weak decays.
+In 1956 Reinhard Oehme in a letter to Chen-Ning Yang and shortly after, Boris L. Ioffe, Lev Okun and A. P. Rudik showed that the parity violation meant that charge conjugation invariance must also be violated in weak decays.

 Charge violation was confirmed in the Wu experiment and in experiments performed by Valentine Telegdi and Jerome Friedman and Garwin and Lederman who observed parity non-conservation in pion and muon decay and found that C is also violated.
 Charge violation was more explicitly shown in experiments done by John Riley Holt at the University of Liverpool.

-Oehme then wrote a paper with Lee and Yang in which they discussed the interplay of non-invariance under P, C and T. The same result was also independently obtained by B.L.
-Ioffe, Okun and A.P.
-Rudik.
+Oehme then wrote a paper with Lee and Yang in which they discussed the interplay of non-invariance under P, C and T. The same result was also independently obtained by Ioffe, Okun and Rudik.
 Both groups also discussed possible CP violations in neutral kaon decays.

-Lev Landau proposed in 1957 CP-symmetry, often called just CP as the true symmetry between matter and antimatter.
+Lev Landau proposed in 1957 CP-symmetry, often called just CP, as the true symmetry between matter and antimatter.
 CP-symmetry is the product of two transformations: C for charge conjugation and P for parity.
 In other words, a process in which all particles are exchanged with their antiparticles was assumed to be equivalent to the mirror image of the original process and so the combined CP-symmetry would be conserved in the weak interaction.

 In 1962, a group of experimentalists at Dubna, on Okun's insistence, unsuccessfully searched for CP-violating kaon decay.

 Experimental status

 Indirect CP violation

-In 1964, James Cronin, Val Fitch and coworkers provided clear evidence from kaon decay that CP-symmetry could be broken.
+In 1964, James Cronin, Val Fitch and coworkers provided clear evidence from kaon decay that CP-symmetry could be broken. (cf. also Ref.).
 This work won them the 1980 Nobel Prize.
-This discovery showed that weak interactions violate not only the charge-conjugation symmetry C between particles and antiparticles and the P or parity, but also their combination.
+This discovery showed that weak interactions violate not only the charge-conjugation symmetry C between particles and antiparticles and the P or parity symmetry, but also their combination.
 The discovery shocked particle physics and opened the door to questions still at the core of particle physics and of cosmology today.
 The lack of an exact CP-symmetry, but also the fact that it is so close to a symmetry, introduced a great puzzle.

-The kind of CP violation discovered in 1964 was linked to the fact that neutral kaons can transform into their antiparticles (in which each quark is replaced with the other's antiquark) and vice versa, but such transformation does not occur with exactly the same probability in both directions; this is called indirect CP violation.
+The kind of CP violation (CPV) discovered in 1964 was linked to the fact that neutral kaons can transform into their antiparticles (in which each quark is replaced with the other's antiquark) and vice versa, but such transformation does not occur with exactly the same probability in both directions; this is called indirect CP violation.